DanielleRaine/Equitable-AI-for-Dermatology-VIR_AJL_Team-Dermaplane/README.md

 ---
 ### **Step 4: Access the Dataset(s)**
 - Download the dataset(s) from the provided links or resources.
+- Unzip or place them in the directory structure referenced by the code (e.g., `../input/bttai-ajl-2025/`).

 ---
 ### **Step 5: Run the Notebook or Scripts**